So, Your Customer Wants Special Treatment...

 We all want to give customers special treatment.
 But occasionally you’ll encounter customers who, no matter how much you do for them, always want more.
 Some bark orders to you like you’re their personal servant.
 Some ask very sweetly.
-Regardless of how nice they are though, they’re still way out of line in their expectations of you and your company.
+They may be nice, but they’re still way out of line in their expectations of you and your company.

 "Would you mind changing his diaper so I can try on some clothes?"